Changes to National VET Data Policy – Schedule 1 Privacy Notice

 - verify a USI supplied by a student

-- ensure a student has a valid USI before conferring a qualification or statement of attainment on that student
+- ensure a student has a valid USI before issuing a qualification or statement of attainment for any nationally recognised training

 - ensure the security of USIs and related documentation

-- destroy any personal information which you collected solely for the purpose of applying for a USI on behalf of a student
+- destroy any personal information which you have collected solely for the purpose of creating a USI on behalf of a student

 - Australian Quality Training Framework (AQTF) Essential Conditions and Standards for Initial Registration